 Movement toward Self-Sufficiency

 - Continued dialogue to facilitate successful transition to local government support; for example local government should start to pay for certified teacher’s salaries.
 This process likely to take some time (success measured in years, not months).

-- Teacher salaries
+- Teacher and teacher assistant salaries

-- Support basic health care
+- Support to basic health care

 - Agronomist salary